technicalpickles/caveat_patch_kids/README.md

 ## Usage

-To start, plant a cavet patch:
+To start, plant a caveat patch:

     $ caveat-patch-kids plant
           create  /Users/yourface/.caveat_patch_kids/caveatPatchor.js

-This creates a basic caveatPatchor.js you can customize.
-Either drop you code at the bottom, or require scripts provided by CaveatPatchKids (see below).
+This creates a basic caveatPatchor.js you can customize using Sprockets directories.
+Either drop you code at the bottom, or require scripts provided by CaveatPatchKids.

-When you are happy with the results, bloom it:
+When you are happy with the code, bloom it:

     $ caveat-patch-kids bloom
            bloom  /Users/yourface/Library/Application Support/Propane/unsupported/caveatPatchor.js